United States v. Sineneng-Smith: Supreme Court

 The Court heard oral arguments in February 2020, and released its opinion on May 7, 2020.

 The unanimous opinion of the Court, written by Justice Ruth Bader Ginsburg, held that the Circuit Court had committed an abuse of discretion by overstepping its bounds by "drastic departure from the principle of party presentation constituted an abuse of discretion", instead of "adjudicating the case presented", as established in Greenlaw v.
 United States (554 U.S. 237 (2008)).
 Ginsburg wrote: "Courts are essentially passive instruments of government.
 They do not, or should not, sally forth each day looking for wrongs to right.
 They wait for cases to come to them, and when cases arise, courts normally decide only questions presented by the parties...No extraordinary circumstances justified the panel’s takeover of the appeal."
 The Ninth Circuit's judgement was vacated and the case remanded back to lower courts.
 Justice Clarence Thomas filed a concurrence concerning the overbreadth doctrine relied on by the Ninth Circuit, which he thought should be revisited.

-Scholarly Commentary
+Law review commentary

-Two law review articles have teased out the implications of Sineneng-Smith: a Note in the Harvard Law Review, and an article by Zachary B. Pohlman in the Federal Courts Law Review, the latter of which questions both the scope of an enforceable party presentation principle and the Court's power to enforce lower court violations of the principle.
+Two law review articles teased out the implications of Sineneng-Smith: a Note in the Harvard Law Review, and an article by Zachary B. Pohlman in the Federal Courts Law Review, the latter of which questions both the scope of an enforceable party presentation principle and the Court's power to enforce lower court violations of the principle.